YePererva/type_C_flex_solder_on/README.md

 - USB Type port is located on top layer, accompanied by a pair of 5K1 resistors.
 - Mirrored footprint of a Micro (or Mini) USB port is situated at the bottom layer.
+- Use of 0603 size of resistors would keep this project manually solderable

 Theoretically, it allows for upgrading older devices by directly soldering of adapter over existing footprint.